bigchsta62/Portfolio/README.md

 I have learned some very useful informaiton, while getting to know bootstrap.
 Bootstrap is a very competent toll for responsive design.
 I have ejoyed getting to know it.

-In this portfolio you wil find:
+In this portfolio you will find:

 * Consistant navigation whether on desktop or mobile.